EV Range and Battery

 • Terrain: Trekking over hilly or mountainous areas, or across other challenging terrain like slippery roads, can require more power to scale and maintain proper traction.
 This can increase energy consumption and deplete your battery faster.

-• Tire condition: Tires that are properly inflated and replaced regularly as the treads wear can support better efficiency and range.
+• Tire condition: Tires that are properly inflated and replaced regularly as the treads wear can support better efficiency and electric vehicle range.

 • Interior climate control: Using heating or cooling systems while driving at high levels, particularly in order to counter extreme weather, can drain an EV’s battery faster.